 - Gently twist the two sides of the jump ring back together, until they are slightly beyond the closed position.

 - Twist back towards the closed position, until the two ends of the opening sit flush – this helps to give a neater and more secure finish, particularly when using gold or silver jump rings.
-It will also make it easier to solder your jump ring closed.
+It will also make it easier when soldering your jump rings closed.

 - The final step to securing your jump ring is to solder it closed.
-We’ve covered these steps in more detail below.
+We’ve covered the steps for soldering jump rings in more detail below.

 Soldering jump rings for jewellery making

-Top Tip: When soldering jump rings only only a little solder – it should only take a small amount to solder the jump ring joint closed.
+Top Tip: When soldering jump rings, use a little amount of solder – it should only take a small amount to solder the jump ring joint closed.

-New to soldering?
-Read our step-by-step guide to soldering a silver ring – a great project for practising and perfecting your soldering technique before moving onto more intricate projects such as soldering jump rings.
+New to soldering jump rings, or any precious metal item?
+Read our step-by-step guide to soldering a silver ring – a great project for practising and perfecting your soldering technique before moving onto more intricate projects, such as soldering jump rings.